backoffice-plus/e-invoice-validator/README.md

-# E-Invoice Validator
+# E-Invoice Validator for Germany

+> [!Disclaimer]
+> This tool and the information provided are offered as-is, without any guarantees or warranties.
+While we strive for accuracy,
+>  we highly recommend verifying compliance and correctness using official documentation and sources.

 We have gathered all relevant information and packaged it into an easy-to-use, preconfigured e-invoice validation service, conveniently delivered as a Docker container tailored specifically for use in Germany.

-**Disclaimer**: This tool is provided as-is, without any guarantees or warranties.
-We strongly recommend verifying compliance and accuracy independently through official sources.

-This container leverages the official [KoSIT validator](https://github.com/itplr-kosit/validator) and includes multiple configurations to cover the range of all needed invoicing scenarios.
+This project leverages the official [KoSIT validator](https://github.com/itplr-kosit/validator) and includes multiple configurations to cover the range of all needed invoicing scenarios.

 ## Building for Local Development